Standing Firm. Making Disciples.Conflict Updates Give to JUC Current Students Consortium

 • Consortium

-Jerusalem University College presents its 5th annual online seminar, “War & Peace in the Holy Land: Biblical and Modern Perspectives” on January 11, 2025.
+Jerusalem University College presents its 6th annual online seminar, “Geography and the Bible” on January 10, 2026.
 This one-day event is free and available to the public.
 A recording will be provided to all event registrants.

 Event Date